Istanbul: June 11, 2014, after the conference is a boat tour of Bosporus in the evening, enjoy the beautiful and amazing scenes.

-Istanbul: A world center of great value in the past as well as in the present, Istanbul embraces Asia on the one hand and Europe on the other.
+Istanbul: April 11, 2014.
+Istanbul is A world center of great value in the past as well as in the present, Istanbul embraces Asia on the one hand and Europe on the other.
 Istanbul, with its historical peninsula, numerous scenic and historical beauties is a magnificently unique city that has been capital to many civilizations capital to many civilizations from past to present and still continues to be home to residents from all over the world.
 This rooted city, with a history dating back to 300 thousand years before, constitutes a mosaic of many civilizations and cultures combined.

 One may come across legacies and monuments of thousands of years behind any door or around any corner in Istanbul.
 Grand Bazaar will enchant you with its bright and pleasant environment while a sense of peace and security will wrap you tightly in Hagia Sophia.
 A tour of the pearl of the Bosporus, Ortaköy, will let you enjoy the delightful views along the deep blue coast.
 With the Black Sea in the north, the Marmara Sea in the south and the Istanbul Strait running in all its glory through the middle of the city, you will experience great moments in Istanbul and witness the unique combination of the Mediterranean and Black Sea climates.
 You may encounter a hot and humid weather in the summer and a cold and snowy weather in the winter.